-Societies in the Asia-Pacific rely on C-band communications to support business communications, telemedicine, distance education, disaster recovery – and of course getting broadcast content to the region’s 255 million pay-TV homes.
+Societies in the Asia-Pacific rely on C-band to support business communications, telemedicine, distance education, disaster recovery – and of course getting broadcast content to the region’s 575 million Pay TV homes.

 But other groups have their eye on the C-band frequencies.
 Several Administrations have already assigned portions of that band for wireless broadband systems – with disastrous results.
-Now the ITU is being asked to open the C-band for use by future 4-G (IMT) telephone systems.
+Now the ITU is being asked to open the C-band for use by 4G and future 5G (IMT) wireless systems.

-CASBAA and its members are fighting back against this invasion.
-Click on the documents below to get educated, and if you are a pay-TV operator, ask your engineering people if you don’t rely on the C-band to get the programming you and your customers need. then contact your national telecoms regulator, and let them know that C-band is vital for your business and your links with the rest of the world.
+Casbaa and its members are fighting back against this invasion.
+Click on the documents below to get educated and, if you are a Pay TV operator, ask your engineering people if you rely on the C-band to get the programming you and your customers need.
+Then contact your national telecoms regulator, and let them know that C-band is vital for your business and your links with the rest of the world.

 If you’d like a clear, one-page representation of the issues involved, you can download one here.